Are the Sins of All Mankind Forgiven?

 Christ died for the ungodly and everyone is ungodly; therefore, Christ died for everyone as stated in Romans 5:6.
 The Bible teaches that Christ died for sinners (1 Timothy 1:15; Romans 5:8).
 The word "sinners" nowhere means "church" or "the elect," but simply all of lost mankind.
 Christ Jesus gave Himself a ransom for all (1 Timothy 2:6).
 The Bible clearly teaches that Christ died for all mankind, and the gospel is clearly offered and equally available to all.
 Scripture states that God desires all to be saved.
 These scriptures easily refute the false doctrine of John Calvin that Jesus died only for some and all the rest are predestined to eternal torment.
 Calvin's theology of Limited Atonement is clearly shown to be false.

 Likewise, Ephesians 2:13 says, "But now in Christ Jesus you who once were far off have been brought near by the blood of Christ."
-Notice that the ones far off mean all Gentiles were without hope but were "brought near" by Jesus' shed blood.
+Notice that the ones far off means all Gentiles were without hope but were "brought near" by Jesus' shed blood.
 The Gentiles were forced to remain in a separate section in the Temple far off to the side because the promises and covenants given to Israel were not meant for them.
 The meaning of "brought near" most certainly does not mean final salvation.
 It means that the way was prepared for the next step in the road to salvation.
-Romans 4:24 above is another verse stating the same doctrine which is the complete gospel.
+Romans 4:24 above is another verse stating the same doctrine, which is the complete gospel.

 The false teachers in 2 Peter 2:1 are clearly unsaved and have brought upon themselves swift destruction because of their blaspheming the truth and denying the Lord, yet they are said to be denying the "Lord who bought them."
 The verse indicates that Jesus paid for their sins upon the cross even though they are not saved.